A $100,000 virtual trading account awaits you. Click any section title to read more.

 For orders you place during the day, you can see both executed and not-yet-executed orders in the Orders tab.
 When you click on this tab, a single line will appear with a brief description of each order.

 If you click on any specific line, the details of that order will be displayed beneath the line.
+If it is possible to do so, you can also click the Modify or Cancel buttons to either change the order before it executes or cancel it altogether.

 Besides using the Trade tab in SlopeCharts, there are a wide variety of other ways, both in SlopeCharts and around the Slope of Hope website, to initiate a trade based on the symbol you are observing.
 These methods include: